librenms/librenms/doc/Support/Cleanup-options.md

 These options will ensure data within LibreNMS over X days old is automatically purged.
 You can alter these individually, values are in days.

 **NOTE**: Please be aware that ```$config['rrd_purge']``` is NOT set by default.
 This option will remove any old data within the rrd directory automatically - only enable this if you are comfortable with that happening.

+### Ports Purge

+Over time as you add devices some interfaces will need to be purged as they are set to be ignored or bad interfaces or marked as deleted.

+This Process needs to be manually done in the Web UI by admin user.

+In the Web UI Under the Ports Tab in the Nav Bar, Click on "Deleted" then click on "Purge all deleted".
+This will purge all the ports.